This blog may contain affiliate links. Read our disclosure policy for more info.

 Note: The below itinerary can also be used in reverse if you’re driving from Banff to Jasper.

-- About the Drive from Jasper to Banff (or Banff to Jasper)
+- How to Get from Jasper to Banff

 - 2. Valley of the Five Lakes